Short (SL2xSL2)-structures on Lie algebras: Short SL2xSL2 -structures

 The next theorem is our main result.
-It describes the short inner $(\SLs_2\times\SLs_2)$-structures on a Lie algebra with the $J$-ternary algebras $(\cJ,\cT)$ where the unital Jordan algebra $\cJ$ contains a nontrivial distinguished idempotent.
+It describes the short inner $(\SLs_2\times\SLs_2)$-structures on a Lie algebra {\rojo in terms of} $J$-ternary algebras $(\cJ,\cT)$ where the unital Jordan algebra $\cJ$ contains a nontrivial distinguished idempotent.